 Here’s to celebrating the dads, grandpas, and father figures in our lives!
 This year, Father’s Day is Sunday, June 16, and while it’s possible that chilling on the couch is dad's Father's Day dream come true, why not make it special by planning a memorable day out with the kids?
-We’ve rounded up 25 great ideas for celebrating Father’s Day weekend in New York City—one or more should certainly prove inspirational!
+We’ve rounded up 25 great ideas for celebrating Father’s Day weekend in New York City.

 If you're thinking about taking the party outside the city, be sure to peruse our Day Trips Guide or Theme Parks Guide for lots of great ideas.